Anchor text is an integral part of any SEO strategy.

 3. Exact Match

-It is used when the anchor text is an exact match to the keyword of the targeted page.
+In this case, there is an exact match to the keyword of the targeted page.

 This one can be highly effective, but it should be used sparingly as too many exact-match links can look unnatural and spammy.